 Tenor Joshua Guerrero is a member of the Domingo-Colburn-Stein Young Artist Program.
 In the 2012/13 season, he was a soloist in the concert An Evening of Zarzuela and Latin American Music.
 His LA Opera appearances in the 2013/14 season include his mainstage LA Opera debut as Normanno in Lucia di Lammermoor, followed the role of Steve Hubbell in A Streetcar Named Desire.
 He also appeared in the Cathedral production of Jonah and the Whale.
 In the summer of 2013, he made his debut at the Ravinia Festival with the Chicago Symphony Orchestra under the baton of James Conlon, singing the role of the Messenger in Aida.
-He recently performed the title role in Orpheus in the Underworld for Opera UCLA and he also performed in the Britten Art Song Prelude at the Colburn School.
+He has performed Don Ottavio in Don Giovanni and the title role in Orpheus in the Underworld for Opera UCLA and he also performed in the Britten Art Song Prelude at the Colburn School.
 He previously appeared as the Chevalier in Opera UCLA’s production of Dialogues of the Carmelites.
 He has been a featured tenor soloist in Palm Springs Opera Guild’s annual Opera in the Park.
 In 2011, he studied intensively in Payerbach, Austria, with Vladimir Chernov.
 He is a former member of the Santa Fe Opera’s Apprentice Artist program.
 In the summer of 2014, he will perform Don Jose in Carmen with the Aspen Music Festival.